New Homes

 • Tenants can leave with two months’ notice at any time.

-• Landlords must provide at least four months’ notice for most grounds, unless a shorter period is legally allowed (e.g., rent arrears or anti-social behaviour).
+• Landlords must provide at least four months’ notice for most grounds, unless a shorter period is legally allowed (e.g. rent arrears or anti-social behaviour).
+For each reason there can be different notice periods.
+For the full list of up to date grounds for possession, please see the government website.

 Additional protections and considerations